 The nature of friendship changes over time.
 When you’re a kid and at school, you learn how to make friends.
-Even if you cannot make long-lasting friendships, you learn how to get along with your schoolmates, for better or worse.
+And even if you struggle to make long-lasting friendships, you learn how to get along with your schoolmates, for better or worse.
 I’m lucky enough to still have friends that I first met at pre-school, but I think that's quite unusual.

-In fact, many people make their most long-lasting friendships in their teens when they start to be a little more discerning about what they get out of their relationships with their friends.
-The shared experience of school days certainly plays its part, but by the time you’re 15 or 16, you’re more likely to hit it off with friends who share your interests and passions.
+In fact, although adolescence is a time when some youngsters struggle with having no friends at all for a period, it's in our teenage years that many people make their most long-lasting friendships.
+At this time we start to be a little more discerning about who we are, who we get along with, and what we get out of our friend relationships.
+The shared experience of school days certainly plays its part, but by the time you’re 15 or 16, you’re more likely to hit it off with friends who share your interests and life passions.

 However, making friends with new people once you’re in adulthood is undoubtedly harder.
 Indeed, a 2016 study from Finland found that we make increasing numbers of new friends up until the age of 25.
-After that, the numbers begin to fall rapidly, gradually decrease over the duration of a person’s life.
+After that age, the numbers begin to fall rapidly, gradually decreasing over the duration of a person’s life.
 But it doesn't have to be this way.
-So, if you’ve moved, lost friends for whatever reason, or feel isolated from your social circle because of differing lifestyles, then what can you do about it?
+So, if you’ve moved, lost friends for whatever reason, or feel isolated from your social circle because of differing lifestyles, what can you do to improve your friend count?

 Life changes our friendships and you cannot maintain all those that you had in childhood.
 People drift away from one another when they don't see each other regularly (even if you have the knack of picking up successfully from where you left off).
 But the power of friendships is important: they can help maintain our mental and physical health.

 Indeed, these days, scientific research has so much more to tell us about the damaging nature of loneliness.
 Of course, feeling lonely can impact on children as well as adults, but it certainly affects grown-ups who have a lifestyle that makes it hard to meet new people and make friends.